dhmunro/dudley/README.md

 be a power of 2.
 Additionally, each `dtype` has a default alignment, so that unless overidden by and explicit `%align` or `@address`, it will assume its deafult alignment when determining the next available address.
-The default alignment for all the primitive data types is their size (except the complex `c16` primitive, which has a default alignment of 8).
+The default alignment for all the primitive data types is their size, except the complex `c16` primitive, which has a default alignment of 8.

 A dtype may be one of three things: a primitive type name, a previously defined named data type, or an anonymous compound data type enclosed in `{}`.